damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 As we can see in the above example, we pass to this helper an object with:

 - element to remove (in this case img element),
-- elements from which the above-mentioned element will be removed (in this case, these elements will be searched in the helper function by the attribute name and value)
+- elements from which the above-mentioned element will be removed (in this case, these elements will be searched in the helper function by the attribute name and value).

 <br/>

-#### 1.4. setClassesFn
+### 1.4. setClassesFn

 The next helper in the order is setClassesFn which is responsible for setting different classes for different elements.

-Its implementation is shown below (scripts/helpers/setClassesFn.js):
+Its implementation is shown below:

 ```
+//scripts/helpers/setClassesFn.js file:

 import { types, toggleValue } from '/data/names.js'

 export default ({ toggle, objs, delay }) => {